 "Employers are hiring and they don't have their pick of the litter anymore ... but they're still looking for the ideal candidate," explains Jason Faberman, a senior economist at the Federal Reserve Bank of Chicago, who analyzed Labor Department data with economists Steve Davis and John Haltiwanger.
-The economists found that companies are taking an average of 23 business days to hire, compared to 15 in mid-2009.
-Employers with over 1000 employees take an average of 38 days.

 "Anecdotal evidence we've seen, for the most part, is that firms are just really picky," Faberman says.
 "They're waiting for the perfect candidate."